pretorh/lfs-notes/steps/3-main-build.md

 ### Glibc

-Patches:
+Patches: see, `scripts/packages/glibc/pass2-patch.sh`
-- file system standards: see, `scripts/packages/glibc/patch.sh`.
-This patch is applied on all glib versions - consider ignoring this and using the non-compliant path
+- file system standards: this patch is applied on all glib versions - consider ignoring this and using the non-compliant path
 - mem align patch
 - pre configure setup to install into `sbin`, see `scripts/packages/glibc/pre-configure.sh`